Quantum scar: Scar theory

 The existence of scarred states is rather unexpected based on the Gutzwiller trace formula, which connects the quantum mechanical density of states to the periodic orbits in the corresponding classical system.
 According to the trace formula, a quantum spectrum is not a result of a trace over all the positions, but it is determined by a trace over all the periodic orbits only.
 Furthermore, every periodic orbit contributes to an eigenvalue, although not exactly equally.
 It is even more unlikely that a particular periodic orbit would stand out in contributing to a particular eigenstate in a fully chaotic system, since altogether periodic orbits occupy a zero-volume portion of the total phase space volume.
 Hence, nothing seems to imply that any particular periodic orbit for a given eigenvalue could have a significant role compared to other periodic orbits.
 Nonetheless, quantum scarring proves this assumption to be wrong.
 The scarring was first seen in 1983 by S. W. McDonald in his thesis on the stadium billiard as an interesting numerical observation.
 They did not show up well in his figure because they were fairly crude "waterfall" plots.
 This finding was not thoroughly reported in the article discussion about the wave functions and nearest-neighbor level spacing spectra for the stadium billiard.
-A year later, E. J. Heller published the first examples of scarred eigenfunctions together with a theoretical explanation for their existence.
-The results revealed large footprints of individual periodic orbits influencing some eigenstates of the classically chaotic Bunimovich stadium, named as scars by E. J. Heller.
+A year later, Eric J. Heller published the first examples of scarred eigenfunctions together with a theoretical explanation for their existence.
+The results revealed large footprints of individual periodic orbits influencing some eigenstates of the classically chaotic Bunimovich stadium, named as scars by Heller.

 A wave packet analysis was a key in proving the existence of the scars, and it is still a valuable tool to understand them.
-In the original work of E. J. Heller, the quantum spectrum is extracted by propagating a Gaussian wave packet along a periodic orbit.
+In the original work of Heller, the quantum spectrum is extracted by propagating a Gaussian wave packet along a periodic orbit.
 Nowadays, this seminal idea is known as the linear theory of scarring.
 Scars stand out to the eye in some eigenstates of classically chaotic systems, but are quantified by projection of the eigenstates onto certain test states, often Gaussians, having both average position and average momentum along the periodic orbit.
 These test states give a provably structured spectrum that reveals the necessity of scars.
 However, there is no universal measure on scarring; the exact relationship of the stability exponent $\chi$ to the scarring strength is a matter of definition.
 Nonetheless, there is a rule of thumb: quantum scarring is significant when $\chi < 2\pi$, and the strength scales as $\chi^{-1}$.
-Thus, strong quantum scars are, in general, associated with periodic orbits that are moderately unstable and relative short.
+Thus, strong quantum scars are, in general, associated with periodic orbits that are moderately unstable and relatively short.
 The theory predicts the scar enhancement along a classical periodic orbit, but it cannot precisely pinpoint which particular states are scarred and how much.
 Rather, it can be only stated that some states are scarred within certain energy zones, and by at least by a certain degree.